ITP-xStory/Blenduino/Proposal.md

 ## Accessibility

-I shall strive to follow WCAG in all documentation materials
+I shall strive to follow WCAG in all documentation materials.

 ## Mentoring